team-igniter-from-houston-inc/async-fn/TUTORIAL.md

 ---

-## One implementation for Monster Beatdown
+## Appendix: One implementation for Monster Beatdown

 Contents of `./monsterBeatdown.js`: